 Does smoking affect contact lenses?

-Cigarette smoke in the eyes can be harmful to anyone; however, if you wear contact lenses, the risks of smoking having a negative effect on your eyes increases.
 Cigarette smoke in the eye can also contaminate your contact lens, causing it to dry out and become uncomfortable.
 The chemicals in the smoke can't be washed away with natural tears on their own.

 Furthermore, tar and nicotine deposits on your fingers can contaminate your contact lenses when you put them in and take them out.
 You should always wash your hands thoroughly before handling your lenses.